zhubao315/learn-agentic-ai/04_daca_agent_native_dev/03_dapr_intro/03_tilt_local_dev/readme.md

 The standard cloud-native approach for this kind of rapid development loop in Kubernetes is to use a tool that watches your local filesystem and syncs code changes into the running container.
 We will use **Tilt** to achieve this.
 Tilt will automate building the development image, deploying your application to Kubernetes, and crucially, syncing your local code changes into the running pod to trigger FastAPI's hot-reloading (via Uvicorn's `--reload` flag) and tilt to sync local changes within kubernetes pod.

+## Overview

+Rapid Iteration: Live updates enable hot reloading by syncing local code changes directly to containers, ideal for fast feedback loops in agentic systems where developers iterate on autonomous logic.

+- User-Friendly UI: The Tilt dashboard (http://localhost:10350) offers real-time logs, resource status, and debugging, which supports managing complex agentic workflows.
+- Extensibility: Tilt’s Tiltfile (written in Starlark, a Python-like language) allows custom workflows, such as triggering database seeding or integrating with Dapr sidecars, aligning with agentic automation needs.
+- Local and Remote Support: Works with local clusters (e.g., Rancher Desktop) and remote - - - Kubernetes clusters, fitting cloud-native development.

+Weaknesses:
+- May require more setup for complex pipelines compared to Skaffold’s structured approach.
+- Less focus on CI/CD integration, which might be needed for later agentic deployment stages.

+## Why Tilt is Better for Agentic Cloud Development

+Tilt is the better choice for agentic cloud development, particularly in the development phase (DACA Stage 1), for the following reasons:

+- Faster Feedback Loop: Tilt’s live update feature syncs code changes to running pods without rebuilding images, enabling rapid iteration on agentic logic (e.g., FastAPI endpoints interacting with Dapr’s state/pub-sub).
+This is critical for developing autonomous systems where logic evolves frequently.
+- Enhanced Developer Experience: The Tilt UI provides real-time visibility into application and sidecar (e.g., Dapr) logs, resource health, and port-forwarding status, making it easier to debug complex agentic workflows involving multiple components.
+Dapr Compatibility: Tilt’s flexibility in managing Kubernetes resources and port-forwarding (e.g., FastAPI on 8000, Dapr on 3500) aligns seamlessly with the tutorial’s Dapr-based setup, as demonstrated in Part 2.
+- Custom Automation: The Tiltfile supports custom workflows (e.g., syncing code, restarting processes, or integrating with Dapr components), which mirrors the autonomous, goal-oriented nature of agentic systems.

 This setup aligns with the DACA principle of developing within a production-like (containerized, Kubernetes-based) environment from Stage 1.

 Here we will configure it with fastapi and in next step learn to setup dapr sidecar as well.